Search results for:

 Original and unique content

-While content curation makes coming up with content to share easier, still, nothing beats creating your own content.
+While content curation makes coming up with content to share easier still, nothing beats creating your content.
 Think about your ideal customers.
 Your target audience.
 Do you cater to apartment renters?
 Luxury homes?
 Beach houses?
-If you deal primarily with customers looking for a beach house, then think topics like 4 unusual habits of beach goers, beach umbrellas that do more than give you shade or what you should know before moving to the beach.
+If you deal primarily with customers looking for a beach house, then think about topics like four unusual habits of beachgoers, beach umbrellas that do more than give you shade, or what you should know before moving to the beach.

-Sure, in-depth guides that make escrows, disclosures and inspections easy to understand are awesome.
-But don’t forget that you’re building relationships here.
-Don’t be afraid to show your personality.
+Sure, in-depth guides that make escrows, disclosures, and inspections easy to understand are fantastic.
+But don't forget that you're building relationships here.
+Don't be afraid to show your personality.

-HubSpot’s Blog Topig Generator: Insert a few nouns and out pops a week’s worth of topic ideas
+HubSpot's Blog Topic Generator: Insert a few nouns and out pops a week's worth of topic ideas

-BuzzSumo: Insert your main idea and it’ll show you content people have created about that topic and done well across social media… take an idea, tweak and add more to the conversation
+BuzzSumo: Insert your main idea, and it'll show you content people have created about that topic and done well across social media… take a picture, tweak and add more to the conversation

-Chances are that you’re a member of at least one or two neighborhood associations that have meetings and announcements.
-Use this to your advantage and you both win.
-You can blog about recent happenings, meeting notes, upcoming events, etc. You have original content and they get more attention.
+The chances are that you're a member of at least one or two neighborhood associations that have meetings and announcements.
+Use this to your advantage, and you both win.
+You can blog about recent happenings, meeting notes, upcoming events, etc. You have original content, and they get more attention.

-By running your own blog, you’re showing potential leads your experience, your understanding of the local market and developing an audience that trusts you.
-Creating helpful content on a consistent basis and making connections on social media will expand your reach, too.
+By running your blog, you're showing potential leads your experience, understanding the local market, and developing an audience that trusts you.
+Creating helpful content consistently and making connections on social media will expand your reach, too.